 Oh shit.
 It was a California kingsnake, and it was in a nest.

 Science went out the window.
 Like a fool I shook the cattails and yelled at the snake to stop.
-I even whacked it with my field book to make it go away.
+I even waved my yellow field notebook at it, as if we were in some ridiculous bullfight.
 When it didn’t leave, I decided all I could do was document.
-I figured as long as its mouth was full, it wouldn’t strike.

 Since the mobbing had been going on for a while, I’m pretty sure the mid-body bulge is a chick from another nest.
 I know this snake cleaned out at least three.